crose1121/crose1121/README.md

 👋 Hi, I’m Corey!
-I'm an aspiring software engineer.
-Always eager to learn more from others and level up my skills! ^.^ Hit me up, always ready to collaborate on a new project!
+Full-stack software developer and coder.
+Currently looking for work.
+I love working on teams as well as solo projects.
+Always eager to learn more from others, level up my skills, and collaborate on new projects.

+Check out 'rw', it's my personal project.
+A social media site which is 'story-based' rather than 'user-based'.

 <!---
 crose1121/crose1121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.